 Listing of known idle-free school campaigns or initiatives in California (TELL US YOURS!):

 Organized by: Spare the Air, San Francisco

-San Carlos School District, 2015 Article
+San Carlos School District, 2015 Webpage

 Organized by: Grades of Green, El Segundo